 It is essential to know how SDXC cards work before getting them so that you can know whether they are compatible with your devices.
 How a storage card works depends on the file system, and SDXC cards use the exFAT file system as the default settings.
 Check the list of operating systems that support the exFAT file system for other questions.

 There are three common types of SD (Secure Digital) cards, and they are SD cards, SDHC (Secure Digital High Capacity) cards, and SDXC (Secure Digital eXtended Capacity) cards.

-The size of any storage depends on the supported file system and tends a little towards the time of design.
+The size of any storage depends on the supported file system and tends a little towards design.
 SD cards were the first to be designed and can only support up to 2GB of data.

 SDHC cards from its name "higher capacity" can support from 2Gb to 32Gb of data.
 SDXC, however, is the extended version and supports data from 32GB to 2TB.

-There is also another known as the SDUC (Secure Digital Ultra Capacity) card, which can support from 2TB to 128TB.
+Another known as the SDUC (Secure Digital Ultra Capacity) card can support from 2TB to 128TB.

-As already stated, it is important to know the compatibility of the storage device before selecting them, and this depends on the file system it runs.SD card is the oldest and runs on the FAT16 support system and is compatible with all host devices designed to support SD, SDHC, or SDHC.
+It is important to know the compatibility of the storage device before selecting them, which depends on the file system it runs.SD card is the oldest and runs on the FAT16 support system, and is compatible with all host devices designed to support SD, SDHC, or SDHC.

 SDHC supports the FAT32 and is compatible with only SDHC devices and not the older generation.

 SDXC, on the other hand, is compatible with both exFAT and FAT32 file systems.

 SDUC, however, is only compatible with the exFAT file system.